 Blue/gray exhaust smoke

 You should observe when the bluish smoke is at its highest.
-If it is during acceleration then it means that your piston rings are faulty.
+If it is during acceleration, your piston rings are faulty.

-However, if you notice that the bluish smoke only comes about when you are decelerating then it could be an indication that your cylinder head valve guides are faulty.
+However, if you notice that the bluish smoke only comes when you are decelerating, it could indicate that your cylinder head valve guides are faulty.
 Bluish smoke should never be ignored because oil leaks lead to engine overheating and will destroy other engine components.

 Black Exhaust smoke

-You have probably seen an old car emit a thick black smoke anytime it goes to the road.
-The main reason is that your car is combusting more fuel that normal.
+You have probably seen an old car emit thick black smoke anytime it goes to the road.
+The main reason is that your car is combusting more fuel than normal.
 This is the kind of smoke you should not ignore.

-Possible causes of black smoke include faulty fuel injection systems, clogged air filter, or the manifold is blocked.
+Possible causes of black smoke include faulty fuel injection systems, clogged air filter, or a manifold is blocked.
 You should have this fixed as you spend more on fuel that usual.

 Continued thick white smoke